kurator-org/kurator-web/README.md

 Or download and manually install via the Oracle website: http://www.oracle.com/technetwork/java/javase/downloads/index.html

-Other development prerequisites include maven and git.
+Other development prerequisites include maven, subversion and git.
 If you do not currently have them installed you can use the following command.

-    sudo apt-get install git maven
+    sudo apt-get install git subversion maven

 For production environments the default database used is MySQL.
 If MySQL is not already installed, install it now via apt-get: